njlauersdorf/ABPs/README.md

 $ open ~/.ssh/config
 ```

-Make sure the config file reads.
-If it does not, copy and paste these lines into your file, ensuring that the lines under `Host *` are indented.
-Furthermore, if you chose not to add a passphrase to your key, you should omit the UseKeychain line.
-If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_rsa in the command with the name of your private key file.
+Make sure the config file reads:

 >Host *
 >  AddKeysToAgent yes
 >  UseKeychain yes
->  IdentityFile ~/.ssh/id_rsa
+>  IdentityFile ~/.ssh/id_XXX

+If it does not, copy and paste these lines into your file, ensuring that the lines under `Host *` are indented.
+Furthermore, if you chose not to add a passphrase to your key, you can choose to omit the UseKeychain line.
+Be sure to replace id_XXX in the command with the name of your private key file generated earlier.

 You may also choose to add additional lines such that your config file reads: